 - Reading and Listening Tests

-IELTS 5.5 is generally the minimum requirement to get admission in most of the Universities in English-speaking countries.
-Some Universities expect an IELTS band score of six or seven to offer admission.
-Even when you are looking for an opportunity to work in English-speaking countries, band score of IELTS 5.5 seems to be the minimal requirement.
+Score of 5.5 is generally the minimum requirement to get admission in most of the Universities in English-speaking countries.
+Some Universities expect a band score of six or seven to offer admission.
+Even when you are looking for an opportunity to work in English-speaking countries, band score of 5.5 seems to be the minimal requirement.
 The same is the case when you want to immigrate to an English-speaking country.